LarsGJobloop/distributed-systems-restful-apis/README.md

 # Distributed Systems - RESTful APIs

 A codelab for implementing a Web API using the RESTful interface pattern.
-The training examples here comes with setup for either a JavaScript API through ExpressJs or a C# Minimal Web API through ASP.NET Core.
+The training examples here comes with setup for either a JavaScript API through ExpressJS or a C# Minimal Web API through ASP.NET Core.

 ## Prerequisites